LISA as a probe of pre-big-bang physics: a nested sampling analysis: Introduction

 GWs can be generated in two main ways: by astrophysical sources (galactic and extra-galactic black-hole, neutron-star and white-dwarf binaries) or by cosmological sources (inflation, phase transitions, cosmic strings and primordial black holes) \cite{Maggiore:2019uih,LISA:2022yao,LISACosmologyWorkingGroup:2022jok,LISA:2022kgy,Colpi:2024xhw,Abac:2025saz}.
 In the first case, GWs can arrive either from individual sources or as a stochastic superposition of many signals forming gravitational-wave background (GWB) \cite{Christensen:2018iqi,Renzini:2022alw,vanRemortel:2022fkb}.
 In the second case, GWs manifest themselves primarily as a GWB.

 Among the cosmological mechanisms, one case of particular interest is the GWs produced around the big bang itself.
 This event marking the beginning of Everything arises from extrapolating GR to the origin of time.
 However, at epochs close to $t = 0$ the classical theory breaks down and quantum effects become as important as, or even dominate over, the classical gravitational force.
 Therefore, to properly describe the origin of the universe, a theory of quantum gravity might be required.
 Among many other candidates capable of incorporating quantum mechanics and gravity \cite{Ori09,Fousp,Bam24}, string theory has been employed to address this issue.
-And, among many other models of string cosmology, one in particular has the potential of leaving an imprint in GW physics: the pre-big-bang model of the early universe \cite{Gasperini:1992em,Gasperini:2002bn,Gasperini:2007vw,16,Gasperini:2016gre,Gasperini:2021mat,Gasperini:2023tus,Conzinu:2023fth,Ben-Dayan:2024aec,Conzinu:2024cwl,Conzinu:2025sot}.
+And, among many other models of string or string-inspired cosmology, one in particular has the potential of leaving an imprint in GW physics: the Gasperini--Veneziano pre-big-bang model of the early universe \cite{Gasperini:1992em,Gasperini:2002bn,Gasperini:2007vw,Gasperini:2007zz,Gasperini:2016gre,Gasperini:2021mat,Gasperini:2023tus,Conzinu:2023fth,Ben-Dayan:2024aec,Tan:2024urn,Conzinu:2024cwl,Tan:2024qgk,Conzinu:2025sot}.
+While not derived from a complete formulation of string theory, this scenario provides a distinctive phenomenological setting in which string-motivated ingredients can leave an observable imprint in the GW sector.